 Brett D. Watson is a partner of the firm.
-Mr. Watson specializes in representing financial institutions in business litigation matters before state and federal courts and arbitration panels.
-He litigates cases involving the full spectrum of retail financial products, including merchant disputes, credit and charge card disputes, pre-paid and debit card disputes, checking-related disputes such as embezzlement and/or forged or unauthorized endorsements, Commercial Code Article 3 and Article 4 matters, automobile financing disputes, claims for wrongful repossession, merchant disputes, privacy and/or identity theft disputes, bankruptcy-related litigation including preference and avoidance actions, wrongful repossession, wrongful foreclosure, § 17200 matters and complex business disputes.
+Mr. Watson specializes in representing financial institutions and lenders in business litigation matters before state and federal courts and arbitration panels.
+He litigates cases involving the full spectrum of retail financial products, including credit and charge card disputes, pre-paid and debit card disputes, checking-related disputes such as embezzlement and/or forged or unauthorized endorsements, Commercial Code Article 3 and Article 4 matters, automobile financing disputes, claims for wrongful repossession, merchant disputes, privacy and/or identity theft disputes, bankruptcy-related litigation including preference and avoidance actions, wrongful foreclosure, § 17200 matters and complex business disputes.
 He also frequently defends claims against businesses, creditors, servicers and collection agencies alleging violations of federal and state consumer protection statutes, including the Fair Credit Reporting Act (FCRA), Fair Credit Billing Act (FCBA), Fair and Accurate Credit Transactions Act (FACTA), Federal Fair Debt Collection Practices Act (FDCPA), California’s Rosenthal Fair Debt Collection Practices Act (RFDCPA), Telephone Consumer Protection Act (TCPA), Rees-Levering Automobile Sales Finance Act (ASFA), Truth-in-Lending Act (TILA), Electronic Funds Transfer Act (EFTA) and the Real Estate Settlement Procedures Act (RESPA).

 Mr. Watson received his Juris Doctorate degree magna cum laude from Pepperdine University School of Law where he was a member of the Pepperdine Law Review.
 He received his Bachelor’s degree in psychology from California State University, San Bernardino.

 Honors & Awards

-Mr. Watson has been included on the list of Southern California Super Lawyer Rising Stars in 2010, 2011 and 2012.
+Mr. Watson has been included on the list of Southern California Super Lawyers Rising Stars in 2010, 2011 and 2012.

 Mr. Watson is a member of the American Bar Association, the State Bar of California and the Los Angeles County Bar Association.

 Routinely obtains defense rulings on behalf of banks and charge card issuers involving claims of embezzlement through check forgery and/or charge card usage, and has authored two articles on the subject.

 Obtained a dismissal (affirmed on appeal) following a ruling on an anti-SLAPP motion in favor of a major charge card issuer in a multi-million dollar case where the Court found that the bank’s activity was protected.